Skip to main content

 Property Tax Relief for Seniors in Iowa in 2026

 Bottom line: Iowa does offer real property tax help for older homeowners, but it is not one simple senior discount.
-Most people should first make sure the Homestead Tax Credit and the extra 65+ homestead exemption are on file, then see whether the income-based 2026 Iowa Property Tax Credit claim, a tax suspension, or a veteran-related benefit can lower the bill further.
-As of March 2026, Iowa does not have a broad statewide senior property tax freeze or a universal senior homeowner rebate.
+Most people should first make sure the homestead credit and the extra 65+ homestead exemption are on file.
+Then check whether the income-based 2026 Iowa Property Tax Credit claim, tax suspension, special assessment credit, or a veteran-related benefit can lower the bill further.
+As of May 6, 2026, Iowa does not have a broad statewide senior property tax freeze or a universal senior homeowner rebate already built into the official 2026 claim forms.

 If the bill is putting your housing at risk right now

 • Call your county treasurer today: Ask what is currently due, whether penalties are running, and whether any tax sale action is pending.
-Use the Iowa county treasurer directory.
+Use the county treasurer directory if you do not know the office.

-• If you receive Supplemental Security Income (SSI), State Supplementary Assistance (SSA), or Iowa Health and Human Services pays part or all of nursing-home care: Bring your notice to your county board of supervisors and ask about property tax suspension under Iowa law.
-Find your county website through the Iowa county directory.
+• If you receive SSI, State Supplementary Assistance, or Iowa HHS pays part or all of nursing-home care: Bring your notice to the county board of supervisors and ask about property tax suspension.
+Find the county website through the Iowa county directory.

 Fastest ways to lower an Iowa property tax bill

-• Own and live in the home: File the Homestead Tax Credit and Exemption form with your city or county assessor by July 1.
+• Own and live in the home: File the homestead form with your city or county assessor by July 1.

 • Just turned 65: The same homestead form can also add Iowa’s extra 65+ exemption if an eligible owner was 65 or older on or before January 1 of the assessment year.

-• Low-income homeowner age 65 or older: File the 2026 Iowa Property Tax Credit claim with your county treasurer by June 1, 2026.
+• Low-income homeowner age 65 or older: File the annual property tax credit claim with your county treasurer by June 1, 2026.

 • Age 70 or older: Refile the property tax credit every year if you want the stronger age-70+ calculation to keep working.

-• Need the right office: Use the assessor finder for homestead, 65+, military, and disabled-veteran claims, and the treasurer finder for the low-income senior credit and special assessment credit.
+• Need the right office: Use the assessor finder for homestead, 65+, military, and disabled-veteran claims.
+Use the treasurer for the low-income senior credit and special assessment credit.

 Start here: what Iowa relief really looks like